-For decades, MenB has been the most common cause of bacterial meningitis in the UK and Ireland.
+MenB is one of the most common causes of life-threatening bacterial meningitis in the UK and Ireland.

 Vaccines are the only way to prevent meningitis and have almost eliminated some other causes of this deadly disease.
 Since the first meningitis vaccine was introduced against Hib meningitis in 1992, many kinds of meningitis have been reduced or have dwindled to a mere handful of cases, including meningitis caused by Hib and MenC.